Passion Vine Care

 Passion Vine in a Terra Cotta pot-shaped into a heart.

-A vine that produces edible fruit
+A Vine that produces edible fruit

 The fruit on this vine is edible and tastes a little like figs but somewhat bland.
 Some folks use the pulp for jams and jelly.